-The principal will ensure that twice yearly anaphylaxis management briefings are conducted, with one briefing held at the start of the year.
+St Mary's School will ensure that twice yearly anaphylaxis management briefings are conducted, with one briefing held at the start of the year.
 The briefing will be conducted by the Anaphylaxis Supervisor or another staff member who has completed an Anaphylaxis Management Course in the previous two years.
-The school will use the Anaphylaxis Management Briefing Template provided by the Department of Education for use in Victorian schools.
+The school will use the template presentation for the briefing provided by the Department of Education for use in Victorian schools.